 Comfort food for the holidays!
-Use your leftover turkey for this Noodle Soup recipe or you can also substitute shredded chicken any time of the year.
+Use your leftover Thanksgiving or Christmas turkey to make this Noodle Soup recipe or substitute shredded chicken any time of the year.

 Leftover Turkey Idea

 Tender pieces of turkey swimming in flavorful broth with hearty egg noodles make Turkey Soup a standby favorite way to use up those Thanksgiving leftovers.